This page contains information that is no longer current but remains on our site for reference purposes.

 Director Mayorkas discusses accomplishments and new areas of focus at initiative’s one-year mark

 WASHINGTON—In just over one year, U.S. Citizenship and Immigration Services’ (USCIS) innovative Entrepreneurs in Residence (EIR) initiative has produced real benefits that will strengthen agency policies and practices relating to job-creating immigrant entrepreneurs who help advance American economic growth.
-USCIS Director Alejandro Mayorkas will discuss the EIR team’s accomplishments, including recent enhancements to Entrepreneur Pathways, USCIS’s online resource center for entrepreneurs, today at the University of Chicago Booth School of Business.
+USCIS Director Alejandro Mayorkas will discuss the EIR team’s accomplishments (PDF), including recent enhancements to Entrepreneur Pathways, USCIS’s online resource center for entrepreneurs, today at the University of Chicago Booth School of Business.
 He will also announce plans to use the EIR model to bolster agency expertise in a broader range of industries.

 “Our EIR initiative has had one overarching goal – to ensure that we capture the full potential of current immigration laws to attract and retain startup enterprises that promote innovation and create jobs in America,” said Director Mayorkas.
 “In the 15 months since we started the initiative, we have seen positive results based on the combined talent of private sector experts and our own internal experts and we are eager to expand this concept to other industries we serve.”